ghassanSaliby123/Guide-to-Git/02-Basic Commands/README.md

-## This file conaints the vasic commands for:
+## This file conaints the basic commands for:
 - Creating a new repository
 - Initialize a new repository from an existing one
 - Cloning a remote repository